 \begin{code} class Classified[T] { def reveal(using permission: CanAccess[T]): T def map[U](f: T -> U): Classified[U] def aggregate[U](x: Classified[U]): Classified[(T, U)] } \end{code}

 This class provides three methods:

 \begin{itemize} \item \lstinline|reveal|: exposes the classified content to authorized entities only, requiring a \lstinline|CanAccess| capability.
-The agent lacks this capability, but a user with appropriate clearance could have it. \item \lstinline|map|: maps a pure function (\lstinline|T -> U|) over the classified content, producing a new \lstinline|Classified[U]|.
-This prevents information leakage because the pure function has no side effects and cannot communicate with external systems. \item \lstinline|aggregate|: combines two \lstinline|Classified|s into a single \lstinline|Classified| pair. \end{itemize} To derive safety guarantees from this type, we require three properties of the agent's execution language:
+The agent lacks this capability, but a user with appropriate clearance could have it. \item \lstinline|map|: applies a pure function (\lstinline|T -> U|) to the classified content, producing a new \lstinline|Classified[U]|.
+This prevents information leakage because the pure function has no side effects and cannot communicate with external systems. \item \lstinline|aggregate|: combines two \lstinline|Classified| values into a single \lstinline|Classified| pair. \end{itemize} To derive safety guarantees from this type, we require three properties of the agent's execution language:

 \begin{description}[leftmargin=1em] \item[Capability safety:] capabilities cannot be forged and capability requirements cannot be forgotten.
 Capabilities are ordinary program values following the object-capability model~\cite{objectcapabilites}.
 In our scenario, this means the agent cannot fabricate a \lstinline|CanAccess| token to unwrap classified documents. \item[Capability completeness:] capabilities regulate all safe\-ty-re\-le\-vant effects, except those that can be contained at runtime.
 This means the agent interacts with the world only through its granted capabilities.
 In particular, classified documents arrive wrapped and cannot be accessed directly. \item[Local purity:] the type system can express that specific computations use only a prescribed set of capabilities (possibly empty).
 This is what prevents data leakage: accessing classified content via \lstinline|map| requires a pure function (\lstinline|T -> U|, not \lstinline|T => U|), which holds no capabilities and thus cannot exfiltrate data.
 The summarization LLM must also be pure, preventing it from using inputs as context for later queries. \end{description} Capability safety requires memory safety and strong type safety.
 If capabilities regulate all effects, local purity can enforce that some computations are purely functional, providing a form of language-based information-flow security~\cite{DBLP:journals/jsac/SabelfeldM03}.
 This does not mean that the whole language is purely functional.
-It just means that there is a means to characterize purely functional sub-computations.
+It just means that the language can characterize purely functional sub-computations.